 My research group is supported by the NSF and by generous gifts and awards from Google, IBM, Amazon, and Oracle Research.

-There is a post-doc position and Ph.D. positions avaiable in my group for the upcoming year.
+There are Ph.D. positions avaiable in my group for the upcoming year.
 Please reach out for more information.

 I organized a symposium at the 2022 Congresso Nacional de Matemática Aplicada e Computacional in Campinas, São Paulo, Brazil.
 The workshop was supported in part by a Harvard Brazil Lemann Research Award.